Don Cossacks: Origins

 The exact origins of Cossacks remain unclear.
 In the modern view, Don Cossacks descend from Slavic people connected with Russian lands like the Povolzhye, the Novgorod Republic, and the Principality of Ryazan, and Ukrainian lands like the Dnieper.
 As well as nomadic Turkic tribes inhabiting the Steppes.
 Gotho-Alans could also have played a role in forming Don Cossack culture, which originated in the western part of the North Caucasus.

 Turkic theory

-Theory of Russian historian A. M. Orlov is, that Cossacks were formed among Turkic peoples used to the Nomadic life.
-He then thinks, that the Don Cossacks were originally formed largely by "Meshchera Tatars" during Golden Horde, which he also connects to later Mishar Tatars.
+The theory of Russian historian A. M. Orlov is that Cossacks hosts were formed among Turkic nomads.
+He then thinks, that the Don Cossacks were originally formed largely by "Meshchera Tatars" under the Golden Horde, which he also connects to later Mishar Tatars.

-According to Orlov, he is not alone with this; A. V. Mirtov wrote, that the life and language of Don Cossack were heavily influenced by "Tatars from Meshchera".
-G. Shtekl on the other hand, that the first Russian Cossacks were simply "Russified Tatars."
-V. N. Tatishchev: "Some of them lived in the small cities of Meshchera, their capital being Donskoy, where the Donskoy Monastery is now.
-A. A. Gordeyev connets them to Golden Horde also, and states: "They did not fall under the Khans of the Orda, did not accept serfdom, were pained by all kinds of social injustice, and rebelled against feudal rule".
+A. V. Mirtov wrote that the life and language of Don Cossacks were heavily influenced by "Tatars from Meshchera".
+G. Shtekl on the other hand wrote that the first Russian Cossacks were simply "Russified Tatars."
+V. N. Tatishchev: "Some of them lived in the small cities of Meshchera, their capital being Donskoy, where the Donskoy Monastery is now."
+A. A. Gordeyev connects them to the Golden Horde also, and states: "They did not fall under the Khans of the Orda, did not accept serfdom, were pained by all kinds of social injustice, and rebelled against feudal rule".